adamsilver/fdpb/03-Book-A-Flight.md

 - they hide choices behind an unnecessary extra click.
 - they are not easily searchable.

-Usability expert, Luke Wobrelski, even states that the select box should be the ‘UI of last resort’[^1].
-We'll take heed of his experience.
+Usability expert, Luke Wobrelski, even states that the select box should be the ‘UI of last resort’[^1] and so we'll take heed of his advice here too.

 ### Radio buttons

-Unlike select boxes, radio buttons present choices clearly, are generally well-understood and are accessible.
-However, they are less suitable when they consist of many choices.
-We could have hundreds of destinations on offer, creating long and unweildly pages.
+Radio buttons, unlike select boxes, are generally well understood and easy to use.
+The fact that they aren't hidden behind a menu is a big plus.
+But, they are less suitable when there are lots of choices.
+An airline could flight to hundreds of destinations, which if using radio buttons would create a long and unweildly interface.

-Some browsers have a native search facility (activated by <kbd>CMD+F</kbd>) allowing users to *jump* to the option quickly.
-But most users aren't aware of this.
-Moreover we shouldn't rely on an inconspicuous browser feature to fix holes in our own interface.
+Some browsers have a native search facility (activated by <kbd>CMD+F</kbd>).
+This lets users *jump* to the option quickly.
+But most users aren't aware of this functionality, nor should they have to be.
+We can do better.

 ### Search box

 A text box (`input type="search"`) is another option.
-The search type enhances the functionality of a regular text box (`input type="text"`) by letting the user clear the contents of the field&mdash;either by tapping the ‘x’ or pressing <kbd>escape</kbd>.
+The search type enhances the the regular text box (`input type="text"`) by letting users clear the contents of the field&mdash;either by tapping the ‘x’ or pressing <kbd>escape</kbd>.

 ![Image here](/etc/)

-HTML:

 ```html
 <div class="field">